aboutte/npm-pipeline-example/README.md

 1) terraform version 1.5.5 or newer is required for local development
 2) you have admin access to a DuploCloud environment to generate a long lived admin [DuploCloud Token](https://docs.duplocloud.com/docs/user-administration/access-control/api-tokens#creating-a-permanent-api-token)
 3) you have a Duplocloud Infrastructure named "prod-infra" or you create a TF variables override file that updates the value of `infra_name`.
 More on TF variable overrie files further down.
+4) AWS ACM certificate added to the DuploCloud Plan that is assicated with the `infra_name`

 ### Create Repo